Showing top 0 results 0 results found

 Pros

-- Strong conversational AI that improves with every interaction.
+- Conversational AI that improves with every interaction.

-- Seamless integration with Shopify, Stripe, and major CRM tools.
+- Strong integration with Shopify, Stripe, and major CRM tools.

 - Detailed analytics on customer engagement, resolution time, and team performance.